News broke this week that TPG was launching not one, but two RMB funds – and thus entering China’s domestic fund industry with a bang.

 Perhaps it is the uncertain nature of these funds that explains why other global firms with a proven interest in China, like Bain Capital and Kolhberg Kravis Roberts, have held off for now.

-In a recent PEI Asia interview, Jonathan Zhu, a Hong Kong-based managing director at Bain Capital, said the firm was still “evaluating” launching an RMB fund.
+In a recent interview with sister publication PEI Asia, Jonathan Zhu, a Hong Kong-based managing director at Bain Capital, said the firm was still “evaluating” launching an RMB fund.

 “[It] has its pros and cons, and we need to carefully weigh our options.
 At this point we have not taken any formal steps to launch an RMB-denominated fund,” he stated.

-Likewise KRR, which itself launched a China-focused fund in July with a $1 billion target, has up to now avoided going down the RMB route.
-That’s not to say it’s not breaking the mould in its own way to access China – KKR’s China fund is its first ever country-specific vehicle and came off the back of a realisation that the firm needed to start with a smaller deal bite-size there in order to gain traction, according to a senior executive at the firm.
+Likewise KRR, which itself launched a China-focused fund in July with a $1 billion target, has yet to go down the RMB route, although some say it is only a matter if time.
+That’s not to say it’s not already breaking the mould in its own way to access China – KKR’s China fund is its first ever country-specific vehicle and came off the back of a realisation that the firm needed to start with a smaller deal bite-size there in order to gain traction, according to a senior executive at the firm.
 Nonetheless, it’s still a world away from jumping on board the RMB bandwagon, with all the uncertainty that implies.